BestTimesToVisit.com Logo

 Air Tahiti Inter-Island Flights

-This is the primary way to hop between the different islands of French Polynesia, from Tahiti to Bora Bora, Moorea, and the more remote archipelagos.
-Flights are frequent and offer stunning aerial views of the atolls.
+This is the primary way to hop between the different islands of French Polynesia, from Tahiti to Bora Bora, Moorea, and the more remote atolls.
+Flights are frequent and offer stunning aerial views of the turquoise lagoons.

-Tip:Book your flights well in advance, especially during peak season (June-August).
+Tip:Book well in advance, especially during peak season (June-August).
 Air Tahiti's website is the best place to book.
-A common mistake is underestimating the cost and time involved in inter-island travel; factor this into your itinerary.
-Don't expect Wi-Fi on board, but do have your camera ready for incredible photo opportunities.
+Don't expect Wi-Fi on board.
+A common mistake is underestimating the time needed for connections between flights and transfers to resorts; allow ample buffer time.

 Ferry Services (e.g., Aremiti, Terevau)

-For the popular Moorea-Tahiti route, ferries are a convenient and cost-effective alternative to flying.
-They run multiple times a day and offer a relaxed journey across the channel.
+For the popular Moorea-Tahiti route, ferries are a cost-effective and scenic alternative to flying.
+They run multiple times a day and can accommodate passengers, vehicles, and cargo.

 Taxis and Private Transfers